API

 confirm_instructions_sent

 Sent when a user requests confirmation instructions.
-It is passed the user.
+In addition to the app (which is the sender), it is passed a user argument.

 login_instructions_sent